hashkat/hashkat/docs/troubleshooting.md

 When trying to run ***#k@*** after configuring the *INFILE.yaml* file, you may be unable to run your network simulation and recieve one of the following error messages:

+### Running ***#k@*** in a different directory

+`bash: ./run.sh: No such file or directory`

+This error message appears if you run ***#k@*** in a directory that doesn't contain the *run.sh* script.
+As discussed in [**Tutorial 2**](http://docs.hashkat.org/en/latest/tutorial02/), be sure to input the location of *run.sh* when running the script.
+Typing in '../' prior to 'run.sh' in the command line tells the computer that *run.sh* is one directory up from your current working directory.
+Typing in a directory name prior to 'run.sh' in thecommand line tells the computer that *run.sh* is in a subdirectory of your current working directory.

 ### Spelling or Missing Term Error

 `